StefanGerrits2/frontend-data/README.md

 * Being able to filter on subcategories in every category
 * Being able to reset your current filter
 * Being able to hover over a bubble to see more information

+### Bubble chart

+* [This](https://observablehq.com/@d3/bubble-chart) is the example I used to render a basic bubble chart.

+Check my wiki page: [d3 bubble chart](https://github.com/StefanGerrits2/frontend-data/wiki/2.4-d3-bubble-chart) for more information what I used from the example, and what I added myself.

 ### d3 updating pattern